michaelknigge/spf-editor/README.md

 # File profiles
 The fun begins with file profiles.
 The provided InnoSetup installer installs some useful profiles (at least useful if you work a lot with files from z/OS or BS2000 Mainframes).
-You can find them in the directory [profiles](profiles).
+You can find them in the directories [profiles-v6](profiles-v6) and [profiles-v356](profiles-v365).
 Here are some of the noteworthy file profiles:

 | Profile       | File type                                                                                                                                                                                       |
 | ------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |